yusafav/emr-doc/website/docs/dictionary.md

 ###### Fields

-- `Code Type`:It is the type of application meta data.
+- `Code Type`: It is the type of application meta data.
-- `Code`:It is the code of the meta datas ie the values which comes in the dropdowns in various screens.
+- `Code`: It is the code of the meta datas ie the values which comes in the dropdowns in various screens.
-- `Text`:While adding new dictionary the admin can add a text for the new dictionary.
+- `Text`: While adding new dictionary the admin can add a text for the new dictionary.
-- `Description`:Admin can add the description for the dictionary
+- `Description`: Admin can add the description for the dictionary
-- `Actions`:Two types of actions are available for each dictionary.
+- `Actions`: Two types of actions are available for each dictionary.

 ## Filtering